AguaClara/team_resources/Report_Template.md

 Another potential section could include a list of things that you need to check before running an experiment.

 ## ProCoDA Method File

+**Upload your ProCoDA method file to your Github repository and provide a [link]() it in your report.**

-Use this section to explain your method file.
-This could be broken up into several components as shown below:
+Use the rest of this section to explain your method file.
+Your explanation can be broken up into several components as shown below:

 ### States
 Here, you should describe the function of each state in your method file, both in terms of its overall purpose and also in terms of the details that make it distinct from other states.
 For example: